Teen Eating Disorder Treatment

 RESIDENTIAL EATING DISORDER TREATMENT CENTER FOR ADOLESCENTS & TEENS

 While Polaris Teen does not treat eating disorders as a primary diagnosis, we are here to consult with you regarding possible alternative treatment options.
-We are equipped to evaluate the teen in your life suffering from such a condition in order to determine if the eating disorder is indeed the primary diagnosis or if it is a secondary issue caused by another root behavioral health issue which can be treated at our facility.
+We are equipped to evaluate the teen in your life suffering from such a condition in order to determine if the eating disorder is indeed the primary diagnosis or if it is a secondary issue caused by another root behavioral health issue that can be treated at our facility.
 If it is determined that the eating disorder is indeed the primary issue as opposed to a secondary disorder, we will work with you in order to refer you to an appropriate eating disorder treatment facility.

 Consider:

-– Eating disorders have the highest mortality rate of any mental illness.
+• Eating disorders have the highest mortality rate of any mental illness.

-– Anorexia is the third most common chronic illness among adolescents.
+• Anorexia is the third most common chronic illness among adolescents.

-– Over one-half of teenage girls and nearly one-third of teenage boys use unhealthy weight control behaviors such as skipping meals, fasting, smoking cigarettes, vomiting, and taking laxatives.
+• Over one-half of teenage girls and nearly one-third of teenage boys use unhealthy weight control behaviors such as skipping meals, fasting, smoking cigarettes, vomiting, and taking laxatives.

-– 50-80% of developing anorexia or bulimia is genetic.
+• 50-80% of developing anorexia or bulimia is genetic.

-– An estimated 10-15% of people with anorexia or bulimia are male
+• An estimated 10-15% of people with anorexia or bulimia are male.

 Unfortunately, many parents don’t realize their teen has an eating disorder until symptoms are obvious.
 It’s difficult to recognize the signs early on.
 This is because teens hide eating disorders from family, friends, and even doctors.
 For example, many teens with eating disorders do well in school, obey their parents, and have a healthy social life.
 They maintain the illusion of a happy, fulfilled life.
 But, in reality, they are constantly struggling to maintain the unachievable standards set for themselves.